David Pluff, worried about me and Sarah Palin traveling around the country purging the Republican Party of these moderate rhinos.

 He lied.

-The $787 billion stimulus bill was a progressive Trojan horse.
+On the topic of transparency, the $787 billion stimulus bill was a progressive Trojan horse.

-It's loaded with political favors and programs that set up the infrastructure for education, health care, and climate change.
+It's loaded with political favors and programs that set up the infrastructure for education, healthcare, and climate change.

 It was passed and signed in a matter of weeks.